 Winter-Ready Hot Tub Checklist

-But before you move the sandwich tray and portable bar into the bathroom, consider installing a ClearBlue ionizer to keep your hot tub water sparkling clean and fresh!
+Before you move the sandwich tray and portable bar into the bathroom, consider installing a ClearBlue ionizer to keep your hot tub water sparkling clean and fresh!

 In short, ionizers help you reduce your chemical usage, maintenance bills, and worries over sensitive skin.
-It’s a win-win-win that also leaves your hot tub water clear and sparkling all winter long.
+It’s a win-win-win that leaves your hot tub water clear and sparkling all winter long.
 You may never want to get out!

 Everyone knows to change the filter in their home furnace, but what about their hot tub filter?

 Your hot tub water will only be as clean as your filter.
 A dirty filter will make for unsightly water, tempting you to forget about hot tubbing, and flip on the TV.

 Wouldn’t it be better to clean or replace your filter and roll the TV out to the hot tub, like any good Canadian?